zbohenick/crud/README.md

 4. System

 ## Controllers
-* Sets up a post and checks fixtures each :one
+* Sets up a post and checks fixtures for each :one
 * Makes browser call to post's url
 * Lots of redirect tests (back to post index)